phaethom/raspberry-pi4j-samples/README.md

 ---

+To build it, clone this project, make the script named <code>makeall</code> executable (chmod +x makeall), and execute it.

+---

 ### Raspberry PI, a possible thing of the Internet of things... ###
   * The Raspberry PI is a fully featured Linux computer, which can - as such - connect to the Internet.
   * The Raspberry PI has a General Purpose Input Output (GPIO) interface that allows it to drive all kind of electronic components, from a simple LED to a complex robot, and including all kind of sensors (GPS, light resistors, pressure sensors, temperature sensors, all kinds!).